tildesarecool/SteamZipper/README.md

 ---

+### 29 October 2024

+I implemented the new date function today.
+The script is running as it did previously so I'm calling this a success.

+It did occur to me I don't really want to deal with duplicate zips.
+I've gone back and forth on my thinking with this but now I think I've about made up my mind: if there's an existing zip file in the destination and the script determines a new zip file is necessary the existing zip should be deleted and a new one created.
+The new one will have a different name so it doesn't really matter which happens first.
+I can add a flag to keep duplicates if that's really necessary.
+I think it makes more sense to default to deleting duplicates though.

+Or maybe I'm coming up with random changes because I want to avoid the jobs implementation.
+Because it will probably take a long time and be really anoyingly difficult.

 ### 28 October 2024

 Today I actually re-wrote the function for handling dates: pass in the path of either a folder or a zip file and back out a date object.
 I didn't re-implement to actually to use this newly designed function, but it seems to be working correctly in testing.